edelgrace/edelgrace.me/content/blog/2018-03-23-book-blogger-hop-28.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
 This week's question is&#8230;

 > When meeting with friends, do your discussions usually turn to books?

+Not really.
+It's been a while since I've had any conversations with friends about books.
+Actually, the last conversation that comes to mind is around when Ursula K. Le Guin passed away.
+Which sparked me to want to read _The Left Hand of Darkness_.

+Sometimes my friends talk about books but I don't really read the same things they do.
+George R. R. Martin comes up a lot because they want books to be churned out fast.
+I think I have different tastes from my friends so books don't come up often.
+Also, I don't really have a lot of bookish friends to begin with.
+Most of our common hobbies are anime and video games!